 Policing can be a different story for each rural and urban city.
 Due to large populations in cities, crime rates tend to be higher versus the countryside, so are we comparing apples to oranges?

 Studies show that 80 percent of the U.S. population lives in urban or suburban areas, yet small towns remain attractive to nearly 45 million people.
 Some say that because of their jobs, families, lifestyle, choosing to live outside the busy urban areas, that the interest of raising a family in a smaller community will be less vulnerable to higher crimes.
 But did you know that police departments within these rural areas face challenges different from the urban sectors such as:

-- Meeting friends, relatives, and neighbors at crime scenes as victims, suspects, and witnesses
+- Meeting friends, relatives, and/or neighbors at crime scenes as victims, suspects, and/or witnesses

 - Limited peer interaction